Adamskoullos/ProDev/README.md

 The project is built in `vscode` and set up via the `Vue cli` which included: the `Vue-Router` to manage `SPA` routing, `webpack` to bundle and manage all files, `babel` to translate all JS into ES5 for browser compatibility and a node modules pack which also stores all npm installs.  `Bootstrap 5` is used mostly for the rows and columns responsiveness, `material icons` are used to keep things tidy especially on mobile devices.  `date-fns` is used to present timestamp data for chat messages and `GSAP` is used with Vue transitions to add a bit of flare.

-The project is built using the `Vue 3 composition api`.
+The project is built using the `Vue 3 composition api` with all views and components utilising the `setup()` function. `ref()` properties were heavily used to make data reactive and `props` are used to pass data between components.

+`ES6 modules` were used when extracting component functions and creating composables.
+As each module is its own scope, closure was heavily taken advantage of in this process allowing each component to stay clutter free and relatively easy to reason about.

 `Firebase` tools is installed globally on the machine via npm in order to link with the firebase project on the back end during development.
 Firebase services: `Firestore`, `Authentication` and `Storage` are used within this project.

+`Email.js` is used for both the `report issue` and `get in touch` forms.
+The async/await with try/catch block pattern was used when connecting to the email.js api and sending form data.

 `GitHub` is used for version control and `Trello` for managing the project and each sprint.